rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/lock.md

 # LOCK

-The LOCK interaction allows a [Class](../entities/nftclass.md) issuer to lock the `max` value to the current number of elements, effectively making the class permanently limited.
+The LOCK interaction allows a [Collection](../entities/collection.md) issuer to lock the `max` value to the current number of elements, effectively making the collection permanently limited.

 ## Standard

 The format of a LOCK interaction is `0x{bytes(rmrk::LOCK::{version}::{id})}`.

 - `version` is the version of the standard used (e.g. `2.0.0`)
-- `id` is the [nftclass](../entities/nftclass.md)'s ID.
+- `id` is the [collection](../entities/collection.md)'s ID.

 ## Examples

-Given a class like:
+Given a collection like:

 ```json
 {